ingli0/ComputerVisionProjects/README.md

 1.**mouseVirtual.py**: Enables users to control the mouse cursor using hand movements.
 ![image](https://github.com/ingli0/ComputerVisionProjects/assets/76855285/79ab956c-d928-48a3-a3aa-0d3a0f781b9a)

+**Guide**
+index up:
+you use the mouse via camera

+index and middle up:
+it press left click

+index and middle and ring up:
+it press double left click

+thumb and pinkie :
+it scrolls up

+fist:
+it scrolls down

 2. **fingerCount.py**: Determines the number of raised fingers using computer vision.